leloykun/leloykun.github.io/content/ponder/spectral-clipping/index.md

     \texttt{spectral\\_clipped\\_weight\\_decay}\_{\lambda,\beta}(W) &= (1-\lambda) W + \lambda\cdot\texttt{spectral\\_hardcap}\_\beta(W)
 \end{aligned}$$

 And while it is unbounded above by itself, we can still use it to bound the spectral norm of the weights--assuming that we constrain the weight updates as discussed in previous sections.
-Liu et al. (2025) and Pethick et al. (2025) have previously derived an equilibrium point for standard weight decay with the Muon optimizer, i.e., it "pulls" the weight norms towards $\frac{1}{\lambda}$.
+Liu et al. (2025), Pethick et al. (2025), and Liu (2025) have previously derived an equilibrium point for standard (decoupled) weight decay with the Muon optimizer, i.e., it "pulls" the weight norms towards $\frac{1}{\lambda}$.
 In our upcoming paper, we briefly discuss a more general way to derive such equilibrium points for various weight constraints.
 Here, we use the same trick to derive the equilibrium point for Spectral Clipped Weight Decay.

 > **Claim 4 (Equilibrium Point of Spectral Clipped Weight Decay)**.
 Let $\eta \in (0, \infty)$ be the learning rate, $\lambda \in (0, 1]$ be the decay term, and $\beta \in (0, \infty)$ be the singular value threshold above which we start applying the decay term.
 Additionally, suppose that the weight updates are constrained to have norm $||\Delta W|| \leq \eta$.
 Then Spectral Clipped Weight Decay has an equilibrium point $\sigma_{\text{eq}}$,
 > $$\begin{aligned}